Chester: 01244 354800

 If you have assets held in your sole name, such as bank accounts, property, shares and such like, if you lose mental capacity, someone would need to apply for a Deputy Order through the Court of Protection to be able to access your assets and assist you.
 This process can take over 6 months, is more costly and can leave you without access to funds whilst waiting for the Order to be made.
 Deputy Bond security and supervision fees also apply annual, along with ongoing reporting requirements.
 If there are no close relatives sometimes the Local Authority will need to appoint a Deputy for you or a Professional Solicitor is appointed when your assets are substantial.

-By preparing an LPA, you decide who will be acting on your behalf if you were to lose mental capacity in the future.
+By preparing an Lasting Power of Attorney (LPA), you decide who will be acting on your behalf if you were to lose mental capacity in the future.
 Having an LPA in place will also assist your family and friends as if you lose mental capacity your Attorney(s) will be able to act on your behalf immediately.

 If you run a business, you may wish to appoint a separate Attorney over your business assets, from the Attorney(s) who you would wish to deal with your personal assets.